 Food is collected the third Sunday of each month for emergency food banks at St. Patrick's Catholic Church, East Wayne Street Center, and Wellspring Social Services.

-For Oct 21 collection, agencies are asking for boxed cereal, cake mix, frosting, instant potatoes, powdered milk (1-qt pkts), 12-oz vegetable soup, and skillet meals (Hamburger Helper, etc).
+For the Dec 16 collection, agencies are asking for canned yams, canned green beans, lemonade miix, instant potatoes, powdered milk (1-qt pkts), turkey stuffing mix, mushroom soup, turkey gravy.
 Budgeted church funds are used to purchase additional cases (3,229 in 2017) of food products.

 On the third weekend of every month, a group of church volunteers prepares and serves over 150 Sunday evening meals for the downtown Rescue Mission.
 The Mission and the church welcome all to enjoy the home cooked meal.
 The homeless, the working poor, families and singles, all are encouraged to come.